MIDFIELDR/midfieldr/docs/reference/timely_term.md

   not modified; columns with matching names are replaced.
 The new columns added are:

-  - `term_i`   Character.
+  - `entry_term`   Character.
 Initial term of a student's longitudinal record, encoded `YYYYT`.
 Extracted from `midf_table.`

-  - `level_i`   Character.
+  - `entry_level`   Character.
 Student level (01 Freshman, 02 Sophomore,
     etc.) in their initial term.
 Extracted from `midf_table.`

   - `adj_span`   Numeric.
 Integer span of years for timely completion